makise-homura/rumia/README.md

 screen again, and immediately start next shot.
 The corresponding hint is displayed in top of the screen (if not in one shot mode).

-**Note:** if not interrupted, RUMIA won't clear screen once pause state is finished.
+**Note:** if USR1 is not signaled, RUMIA won't clear screen once pause state is finished.
 Next shot will redraw each line separately, so even when RUMIA performs a shot, you still have all information still available on the screen, except the one for a computer currently being polled.